nagyistge/COMPBASE/README.md

 ## Quick Start

 ### Interface Documentation
-// http://fleckenroller.cs.uni-potsdam.de/doku/ contains a html documentation of the relevant interfaces.
+http://fleckenroller.cs.uni-potsdam.de/doku/api/#/default contains a html documentation of the relevant interfaces.
--> is down at the moment, we are working on a new api right now.

 ### Interfaces Endpoints
 You need to replace the prefix of the rest interfaces with either localhost:8084 or the